-"I, ah, didn't exactly run."
-Shepard said, rubbing the back of his neck sheepishly.
+"I, ah, didn't exactly run..."
+Shepard muttered, rubbing the back of his neck sheepishly.

 "Well like I said, you were in trouble, and it's not like I didn't have a plan or anything."

 "What did you do John?"
-Hannah asked once more, finally growing impatient.
+Hannah asked once more, her voice growing dangerous.

 "It will be easier to show you.
 Garrus, I assume you have a video of this as well?"

 "Are you kidding?
-If I put this on the extra-net it would easily become one of the most watched videos of all time, and Grunt never gets tired of watching it."
-The Turian said happily, amused at the predicament his friend now found himself in, even if he would have a price to pay later.
+Joker has been begging me to put it on the extranet and Grunt never gets tired of watching it," The Turian said happily, amused at the predicament his friend now found himself in, even if he would have a price to pay later.

 "Yes, but we used the Mako for that!"
 She exclaimed in exasperation.

-"To be fair, you're not exactly the one to be talking about suicidal rushes at the enemy."
-Garrus butted in.
-"Remember the time you rushed into the husk infested mine that we had rigged with explosives, just because Shepard was a little slow in coming out?"
+"To be fair, you're not exactly the one to be talking about suicidal rushes at the enemy," Garrus butted in.
+"Remember the time you rushed into that husk infested mine that we had rigged with explosives, just because Shepard was a little slow in coming out?"

 "Well, Shepard was in trouble…"